eclipse-langium/langium-website/content/docs/document-lifecycle.md

 A --> C(<b>AstNodeLocator</b><br><br><i>resolves an AstNode from its path</i>)
 {{</mermaid>}}

-## Indexing of the cross-references
+## Indexing of Cross-References
-Once the cross-references have been resolved by the linker, the document URI and the references it contains are mapped.
-This ensures an efficient lookup to identify documents that may be impacted by a change in a `LangiumDocument`.
+Once the cross-references have been resolved by the linker, the `IndexManager` kicks in a second time to create descriptions of cross-references between different documents.
+Such a `ReferenceDescription` implies a dependency from its source document to its target document.
+This information ensures an efficient lookup to identify which other documents may be impacted by a change in a `LangiumDocument`.

 After the cross-references have been indexed, the document's state is set to `IndexedReferences`.